 Winter can be a quiet time in the garden, as many plants are dormant.
 But if your green fingers are itching and you’re craving some time outdoors, there’s still plenty to do in the garden during the winter months.
 There are also plenty of plants to enjoy at this time of year.

-Before you hunker down for the winter, some preparation is key – protect tender plants such as dahlias and cannas and bananas and bring in or cover garden furniture.
+Before you hunker down for the winter, some preparation is key – protect tender plants such as dahlias, cannas and bananas, and bring in or cover garden furniture.
 It’s also worth planting bulbs for colour in spring.

 Here are 10 tips for enjoying your garden in winter.

 Evergreens, from box balls and topiary to large, established shrubs, add vital structure in the garden year round but come to the fore in winter.
 There are many beautiful shrubs to choose from – browse our plant database for over 170 evergreen shrubs.
 Sarcococca confusa, pictured, has the added advantage of strongly scented flowers, too.

 Winter is the time for planting bare-root plants (plants sold without any soil around the roots).
 It’s an economical way of planting and you’ll find a much wider variety of fruit trees and bushes are available this way.
 You can also plant bare-root roses, hedges and even perennials.
 Discover plants to plant bareroot.

 There are many flowers to enjoy in winter, including Cyclamen coum, hellebores, snowdrops, crocus, aconites and winter iris.
 The flowers of some plants, such as viburnum, hamamelis (witch hazel) and daphne are strongly scented.
 If your garden lacks colour, head to your local garden centre, where you’ll find many seasonal delights – find out how to plant winter bedding.